 Agility Teamwork Class (6 weeks)

 The goal of this class is to build a working relationship between dog and handler in preparation for working off-leash in a stimulating environment, such as agility or rally.
 Through a variety of games and exercises, you will work on your dog’s focus, drive and impulse control.
-This course is a prerequisite for Beginner Agility.
+This class is not meant for shy, fearful, or reactive dogs.
+To successfully complete this course, your dog should demonstrate good control off leash with other dogs around and be able to be called away from other dogs/handlers.
+This course is a prerequisite for all other agility classes.